RichardJECooke/richardjecooke.github.io/source/_posts/eccr-the-western-cape-government-health-web-application-for-discharges.md

 #### Testing

 The clients preferred not to test or even play with the app after each two weekly demo.
 Instead we had a couple of internal testers do as much rigorous testing as possible.
 While I initially thought this would end in tears once the doctors got their hands on the final system it actually turned out fine.
-The internal testers were thorough, and our demos and discussions were very comprehensive, so their were few surprises at the end of the project.
+The internal testers were thorough, and our demos and discussions were very comprehensive, so there were few surprises at the end of the project.

 #### UX, UI, and styling